Disaster Transport: Story

-Walking down another hallway, guests could see a 3-D mural of a warehouse full of crates behind a large window.
-Turning left at the end of the hall, guests would enter the Repair Bay which would later become the only area of the queue where riders would enter.
-This room contained a robotic foreman animatronic named Franc, supervising the repair of a rocket by robotic arms.
-Franc would bark orders at the arms but the arms would ignore him, much to Franc's frustration.
-Also within the room were suspended conveyor baskets carrying spare rocket parts, a forklift, and a laser scanner on the far wall that would flash "REJECT" after scanning the parts on the conveyor.
-A small room outside the Repair Bay had the company's logo subtly broken to reveal the ride's true name.
+Within the queue area, passengers walked through multiple rooms with props, special effects, and two robots named Dave and Franc.
+The queue area was divided into three rooms.
+The Terminal featured black lights, travel posters, space transport diagrams, and a fabricated mishap (smoke pouring out from under loading gates) that would force riders to head through a detour.
+The Control Room hosted Dave, who provided mission briefings and comic relief while frequently glitching out, saying "Disaster Transport" instead of "Dispatch Master Transport".
+The last room was the Repair Bay, which contained Franc, as well as props including suspended conveyor baskets carrying spare rocket parts, a forklift, and a laser scanner.

-Guests would climb a short stairway and enter the launch area.
+From the Repair Bay, guests would climb a short stairway and enter the launch area.
 The ride vehicles would move from behind a curtain without passengers.
 The ride would begin after ten or less riders were loaded onto a rocket.
 The rocket would move out onto a block section where an on-board computer system would welcome the riders.
 Once the cargo was "loaded" onto the rocket, the launch sequence would begin.
 Two spinning laser light spheres would project a star field around the rocket as it climbed the lift.
 Nearing the top, the computer would announce to the riders that they had achieved orbit.
 But upon reaching the top of the hill, the computer would detect aggressive "space pirates" near their location and began to take evasive maneuvers as the rocket descended down the first drop.

-The ride's showbuilding contained numerous props and scenes to make the riders feel as if they were under attack while flying through outer space.
+The ride's show building contained numerous props and scenes to make the riders feel as if they were under attack while flying through outer space.
 The riders would speed by other rockets similar to theirs, explosions, meteors, debris, video projections and a satellite that would fire lasers at the passengers.
 Halfway through the ride, the on-board computer would shout, "I'm losing control, I'm losing control!" before an Alaskan landscape came into view.
 Here, the computer would scream, "Look out!
 We're gonna crash!"
 The rocket then banked right and entered the final brake run.
 White lights would strobe accompanied by a gust of wind to simulate the rocket crashing into snow.
 Riders would enter the unloading station where they were greeted by an employee that yelled, "WELCOME TO ALASKA!"
 The riders would disembark their vehicle and exit on the left side of the platform where a sign read, "Thank you for flying with Dispatch Master Transport!".